AJ-C22/CourtVision/README.md

 3. **Download the YOLO model:**

-    Ensure you have a trained YOLO model named `best.pt` or `last.pt` in the project directory.
+    Ensure you have a trained YOLO model named `best.pt` in the project directory.

 ## 🚀 Usage